carsontlee/FanVoiceDrop/README.md

 4. **Generate Audio Clips**
    - Enter the creative phrase you want the fan’s voice to say (e.g., **"San Francisco, Where's Your Disco"**).
-   - The generated audio clip will be saved automatically to the `FanVoice-Drop-Tool` folder as an `.mp3` file.
+   - The generated audio clip will be saved automatically in the root of the project directory as an `.mp3` file.

 ## Future Vision
 This project is a work-in-progress, with several exciting potential improvements to explore: